How to Play Machines

 Reviewing a Machine

-We highly encourage everyone to participate in the development of future Boxes in Hack The Box by posting their opinions about the current ones that they are tackling!
-Once a Box is owned by you, you can submit your review by clicking the Review Machine button.
+We highly encourage everyone to participate in the development of future Machines in Hack The Box by posting their opinions about the current ones that they are tackling!
+Once a Machine is owned by you, you can submit your review by clicking the Review Machine button.

 Did this answer your question?